GradleUp/gratatouille/README.md

 No need for stateful properties or classes.
 Nullable parameters are generated as optional task properties.
 Calls to `Provider.get()` or `Provider.orNull` are automated.

-### Built-in kotlinx.serialization support

-Gratatouille has builtin support for [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
-Models are serialized and deserialized as needed.

 ### Supported input and output types

 Inputs: